aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 ### Argumentum ad populum _(appeals to the people)_

 That one is a close cousin of the ad verecundiam, only this time, you call the mass.
-It can go with several forms, but a common one is _If it has worked for them I don't see any reason why it wouldn't work for us._.
+It can go with several forms, but a common one is _If it has worked for them I don't see any reason why it wouldn't work for us_.

 Always wanted your company to go monorepo?
 Use the card _Google, Facebook, Microsoft and many others use a monorepo, we should definitely do that too._